amaembo/streamex/wiki/CHEATSHEET.md

 --- | ---
 Remove nulls | `StreamEx/EntryStream.nonNull()`
-Remove entries which keys or values are null | `EntryStream.nonNullKeys()/nonNullValues()` Remove elements by predicate | `any.remove()`
+Remove entries which keys or values are null | `EntryStream.nonNullKeys()/nonNullValues()` Remove entries which keys are equal to any of the supplied keys | `EntryStream.withoutKeys()` Remove entries which values are equal to any of the supplied values | `EntryStream.withoutValues()` Remove elements by predicate | `any.remove()`
 Remove given elements | `StreamEx/IntStreamEx/LongStreamEx.without()`
 Remove by value extracted by supplied mapper function | `StreamEx.removeBy()`